 The governing body of Northeast Residence, Inc. is a volunteer board of directors working on behalf of all people supported and staff.

-Blaine Stephens, Vice Chair
+Blaine Stephens, Board Chair

 Blaine serves on the board for Children’s Performing Arts, and for the White Bear Area Chamber of Commerce.
 Blaine has recently become a certified SCORE mentor to help small business owners and nonprofit leaders succeed.

 Blaine’s reasons for joining the NER Board: community service, contributing skills and experience, supporting a worthy organization, and life-long learning.

 Michelle Olson is a long-time member of the Northeast Residence board.
 Michelle and her husband Steve have three daughters.
 Tiffany, their oldest daughter has been supported by NER’s respite and extended day programs.
 Tiffany now lives in one of NER’s group homes.

 Michelle is a retired RN.
 Her daughter Chrissie is also a RN and her youngest daughter Nikki is a cosmetologist.
 Michelle’s hobbies include yoga, walking, going to movies and spending time with her five beautiful grandchildren.